Notice: This item is marked as outdated.

 Participation on one production crew team for a fully produced Dance Program concert

-Placement in technique courses above the Fundamentals level is by placement audition, recommendation of instructor, or department permission.
+Placement in technique courses above the Fundamentals level is by placement class, recommendation of instructor, or department permission.
 Repeated courses may not be counted in these requirements.